ftravers/datomic-tutorial/README.md

 You can think about the data that is stored in datomic as just a bunch of maps.
 Datomic doesn't have tables, like a relational database.
 Records (rows) are just maps chucked into a large pile.
 Datomic calls these maps Entities.
-The keys that these maps are special, as we'll get into explaining later.
+The keys that these maps use are special, as we'll get into explaining later.

 To more fully conceive of the database, you could just say it's a